sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/metrics.md

 ## Process extracted and tagged metrics

-Specify the event handlers you want to process your Sensu metrics in a [pipeline][23], then reference the pipeline in the check [`pipelines`][3] array.
+Specify the handlers you want to process your Sensu metrics in a [pipeline][23], then reference the pipeline in the check [`pipelines`][3] array.
-With these event handlers, you can route metrics to one or more databases for storing and visualizing metrics, like Elasticsearch, InfluxDB, Grafana, and Graphite.
+With handlers, you can route metrics to one or more databases for storing and visualizing metrics, like Elasticsearch, InfluxDB, Grafana, and Graphite.

 Many of our most popular metrics integrations for [time-series and long-term event storage][18] include curated, configurable quick-start templates to integrate Sensu with your existing workflows.
-You can also use [Bonsai][8], the Sensu asset hub, to discover, download, and share dynamic runtime assets for processing metrics.
+Use [Bonsai][8], the Sensu asset hub, to discover, download, and share dynamic runtime assets for processing metrics.

-In check definitions, the `output_metric_handlers` list for metrics event handlers is distinct and separate from the `handlers` list for status event handlers.
-Having separate handlers attributes allows you to use different workflows for metrics and status without applying conditional filter logic.
+To handle both metrics and status events without applying conditional filter logic, configure a pipeline with different workflows for metrics and status.
 The events reference includes an [example event with check and metric data][20].
+Read the [pipeline reference][27] for more information about configuring a pipeline with multiple workflows.

 You do not need to add a mutator to your check definition to process metrics with an event handler.
 The [metrics attribute][5] format automatically reduces metrics data complexity so event handlers can process metrics effectively.